Jan McHugh BA(Hons), PGDip, FPC, UKCP, BPC

 Whatever your concerns, do contact me for an initial discussion if you think I might be able to help.

 Fees are agreed in discussion with you, taking into account your income with other financial and relevant circumstances.
-Typically, my fees for psychotherapy fall within the range £45-75 per 50 minute session.
+Typically, fees for once-weekly psychotherapy fall within the range £45-75 per 50 minute session (reductions with increased frequency).
 A preliminary consultation over one or two meetings (for which a single flat rate is charged) will help us understand more about you and your concerns, and to decide whether to agree further work together.